PowercoderJr/lords-gifts-counter/README.md

 # Lords Mobile gifts counter

 Capture your gifts list on video, feed it to **analyze.py** and get structured info about from whom, how many and of what rarity gifts you got.
 Use `-dm 1` argument for better understanding what you should provide.
-You'll see 3 windows: _video_ - actually video but downscaled for convinience, _gift_roi_ - region where scrolled nicknames supposed to be, _sender_fragment_ - last recognized sender nickname.
+You'll see 3 windows: _video_ - actually video but downscaled for convinience, _gift_roi_ - region where scrolled nicknames supposed to be, _sender_fragment_ - last detected sender nickname.

 This script requires Tesseract OCR installed on your PC ([Windows](https://github.com/tesseract-ocr/tesseract/wiki#windows), [Linux](https://github.com/tesseract-ocr/tesseract/wiki), [Mac](https://github.com/tesseract-ocr/tesseract/wiki#macos)).
 Also don't forget to add it to PATH variable.